cairo-book/cairo-book/src/ch11-01-custom-data-structures.md

 2. All value types of a dictionary implement the `Felt252DictValue<T>`, our generic type should do as well.
 3. To insert values, `Felt252DictTrait<T>` requires all value types to be droppable (implement the `Drop<T>` trait).

-The implementation, with all restrictions in place, would be as follow:
+The implementation, with all restrictions in place, would be as follows:

 ```rust,noplayground
 {{#include ../listings/ch11-advanced-features/no_listing_12_dict_struct_member/src/lib.cairo:impl}}